13 15 15Call

 Read on to learn more about compensation payout amounts that may apply to your own situation.

-The following compensation payouts may be available to you if you’ve been injured in NSW:
+You may be able to claim the following accident compensation payouts if you’ve been injured in NSW:

 For information specific to Victorian WorkCover claims, refer to our Workers Compensation Payout Guide Victoria.

-What is the average payout for a personal injury claim in Australia?
+What’s the average payout for an accident compensation claim in Australia?

 Compensation payout amounts depend on the type of accident and the extent of your injuries.
 Here are some NSW statistics on compensation payouts: